junsuwhy/ly-tel/README.md

 using gulp

 ```
-$ gulp # this will render html file from jade
+$ gulp # this will render html file from jade and scss to css
 ```

 ## Contributors